gabaix/gollum/requirements/inplace_upgrade.md

 # Inplace Upgrade

 This document describes in-place upgrade using Docker.
+I will save it first.

 ## Requirements